The Vertex Algebra $M(1)^+$ and Certain Affine Vertex Algebras of Level -1

 \section{Introduction}

-In the last few years various types of $\mathcal{W}$--algebras have been studied in the framework of vertex operator algebras (see \cite{Ar}, \cite{AdM-aim}, \cite{AdM-cmp}, \cite{DLY}, \cite{KWak}).
-In this paper we will be focused on ${\mathcal W}$--algebras which admit coset realization.
-To any vertex algebra $V$ and its subalgebra $U$, one can associate a new vertex algebra \bea {\rm Com}(U,V)= \{ v \in V \ | \ u_n v =0 \mbox{ for all } u \in U, n \geq 0 \} \nonumber \eea called the {\it commutant} (or {\it coset}) of $U$ in $V$.
-This is a very important construction in the theory of vertex operator algebras, because it gives a realization of a large family of ${\mathcal W}$--algebras.
-Another important construction is the {\it orbifold} construction, where a new vertex operator algebra is obtained as invariants in a given vertex operator algebra with respect to the finite automorphism group.
+In the last few years various types of $\mathcal{W}$-algebras have been studied in the framework of vertex operator algebras (see \cite{AdM-aim, AdM-cmp,Ar, DLY,KWak}).
+In this paper we will be focused on ${\mathcal W}$-algebras which admit coset realization.
+To any vertex algebra $V$ and its subalgebra $U$, one can associate a new vertex algebra

+called the {\it commutant} (or {\it coset}) of $U$ in $V$.
+This is a very important construction in the theory of vertex operator algebras, because it gives a realization of a large family of ${\mathcal W}$-algebras.
+Another important construction is the {\it orbifold} construction, where a new vertex operator algebra is obtained as invariants in a given vertex operator algebra with respect to the f\/inite automorphism group.
 As we shall see in our paper, some vertex algebras admit both realizations, coset and orbifold.